The Canary (website): Laura Kuenssberg

 The Canary has been critical of Laura Kuenssberg's coverage of Jeremy Corbyn, and BBC News politics coverage more generally.
-The website promoted a petition calling for Kuenssberg's resignation, hosted by 38 Degrees.
+The website promoted a petition, hosted by 38 Degrees, calling for Kuenssberg's resignation.
 38 Degrees later took the petition down, with the agreement of the originator, saying that the petition "had become a focal point for sexist and hateful abuse made towards Laura Kuenssberg on Twitter."
 The Canary reported Craig Murray's view that the petition was probably taken down due to "Establishment pressure", while ethical entrepreneur Ian Middleton wrote in The Huffington Post that "if one looks at the list of comments published ... it's difficult to find anything remotely aggressive or sexist", and the accusations of abuse "may have been part of an orchestrated campaign on behalf of those looking to discredit the petition itself."

-In the fourteen months between the withdrawal of the petition in May 2016 and 20 July 2017, according to Jasper Jackson of the New Statesman, The Canary ran "at least 17 articles criticising Kuenssberg.
-In September 2017, The Canary published an inaccurate headline that "(Kuenssberg's) listed as a speaker at the Tory Party conference".
+In the fourteen months between the withdrawal of the petition in May 2016 and 20 July 2017, according to Jasper Jackson of the New Statesman, The Canary ran "at least 17 articles specifically criticising Kuenssberg".
+In September 2017, The Canary published an article by Steve Topple with the inaccurate headline that Kuenssberg was "listed as a speaker at the Tory Party conference".
 Although the article itself stated correctly that she had been invited to speak at a fringe event, the website made several changes to its article after it was first published, without detailed clarifications.
 The Canary later modified its headline and added a statement released by the BBC in response, stating that she would not be speaking.
-In December 2017, the press regulator IMPRESS adjudicated that the website had broken its code by publishing an inaccurate headline, not making sufficient efforts to check the facts, and failing to correct the inaccuracy with due prominence.
-During the IMPRESS investigation, two board members were recused after publicly criticising Kuenssberg.
+In December 2017, the press regulator Impress adjudicated that the website had broken its code by publishing an inaccurate headline, not making sufficient efforts to check the facts, and failing to correct the inaccuracy with due prominence.
+During the Impress investigation, two board members were recused after publicly criticising Kuenssberg.
 The Canarys tweet remained online and was widely shared on social media.